Anthropology (ANTH) 336

 - Unit 2: Basic Bones and Stones: A Review of the Human Fossil Record

-- Unit 3: Using a Cross-Species Perspective to Study Human Behaviour
+- Unit 3: The Value of a Cross-Species Perspective in Understanding Human Adaptations

 - Unit 4: Evolutionary Psychology

-- Unit 7: The Evolution of Human Language: What Is It and Who Has It?
+- Unit 7: The Evolutionary Origins of Human Language, Part I: What Is It and Who Has It?

-- Unit 8: The Evolution of Human Language: Where Did It Come From?
+- Unit 8: The Evolutionary Origins of Human Language, Part II: Where Did It Come From?

-- Unit 10: The Evolutionary Origins of Religion
+- Unit 10: The Adaptive Value of Religion

-- Unit 11: The Future of Homo sapiens
+- Unit 11: The Future of Homo sapiens: Are We Still Evolving?

-To receive credit for ANTH 336, you must complete two assignments, write a mid-term and a final examination, and achieve a minimum of "D" (50 per cent) on both the mid-term and final examination and an overall grade of “D” (50 percent) for the entire course.
+To receive credit for ANTH 336, you must complete the essay assignment, write a midterm and a final examination, and achieve a minimum grade of D (50 percent) on both the midterm and final examinations and an overall grade of D (50 percent) for the entire course.

 To learn more about assignments and examinations, please refer to Athabasca University's online Calendar.